Justice-Through-Code/tps25-w1d5-assignment-Andreachurchwell/README.md

    - ✅ One showing the passing test output in your terminal
    - ✅ One showing the green check mark in your GitHub repo after pushing
 5. Submit both your GitHub repository link and the screenshots through Canvas

+### Citing:
+### This project was completed with assistance from ChatGPT (OpenAI),
+### used for guidance on Python syntax, error handling, and API integration.
+## Acknowledgments

+This project was created using the Dog CEO API.
+I received guidance and code assistance from ChatGPT (OpenAI) for writing functions, handling errors, and structuring the main program logic.